 The Shroud activated the holographic GUI function of her comm-link.
 Her fingers gliding deftly across the virtual keyboard, she first established real-time video surveillance on Flechette.
 She then checked on the status of the Field Teams dispatched to the disturbances around Millennium City.
 Eight teams, a few of whose numbers had been bolstered by other metahumans, had engaged their targets.
 Three teams had already suffered losses.

 No time to mourn the fallen, Jones.

 As her target seemed to be more interested in howling at the moon than causing mayhem, she scoured all available databases for any information on him.
 What both UNTIL and PRIMUS had on Flechette was sparse to say the least.
-The second man to bear the name Flechette, former Army Ranger Daniel Wilson had no metahuman abilities but was a skilled hand-to-hand combatant and military strategist with an exemplary service record.
+The second man to bear the name Flechette, small-time thug turned vigilante Frank Fletcher had no metahuman abilities but was a skilled hand-to-hand combatant and military strategist.
 Other than the fact that he was best-known for the amount of firepower he would take into combat with him, that was all there was on him.
-The Shroud felt a twinge of sadness that Wilson had made the ultimate sacrifice only to become a mere footnote.
+The Shroud felt a twinge of sadness that Fletcher had made the ultimate sacrifice only to become a mere footnote.